GaLactic-Acid/Snake-game/README.md

 - Added endScreen with Gameover and final score
 - **Finished basic game of snake**
 - Fixed bug where snake could go off screen
+- removed redundant code in 'actionPerformed' method found in 'MyPanel.java'